dylanlott/vedh/contextlog.md

 * cards() and card() graphql endpoints should be refactored into one single endpoint
 * card searches in backend should utilize WHERE IN queries
 * working on wiring up the turn tracker to game updates so they're reflected in game data accordingly.

+*Opponent Component Design Notes*
+Opponent comp. will need to listen for updates to the Game and detect if a player joins, adjusting accordingly.
+When a new player joins, we should launch a notification of some sort.
+This is where Ready checks should be gathered and displayed as well.